Central Expressway (Sri Lanka): Stage 2

-Construction of the second stage of the project from Mirigama to Katugastota, will also be a four-lane divided carriageway for a length of 40.91 km, with thirty overpasses and five underpasses.
-Interchanges are proposed at Dewalegama, Rambukkana, Hetharaliyadda and Hedeniya.
+Construction of the second stage of the project from Mirigama to Kurunegala, will also be a four-lane divided carriageway for a length of 40.91 km, with thirty overpasses and five underpasses.
+Interchanges are proposed at Nakalagamuwa, Dambokka, Kurunegala and Yaggapitiya.
 The tentative cost of construction for Phase Two is Rs.
-90.0bn.
-Prime Minister Ranil Wickramasinghe launched the construction of the expressway by laying a foundation stone in February 2017 for this Phase and will be completed in 2021 This Phase will be totally completed by local construction companies for the 1st time in Sri Lanka.
+149.0bn.
+Prime Minister Ranil Wickramasinghe launched the construction of the expressway by laying a foundation stone in February 2017 for this phase, and it was completed and opened in January 2022.
+This phase will be totally completed by local construction companies for the 1st time in Sri Lanka.

 Stage 3

 Cost for this stage 3 stretch of the expressway has been estimated at Rs.135 billion.
 Awarding of the contract for Central Expressway Stage III have stirred up questions and controversy.
 It was revealed that funding for the third phase also from commercial loan with a high interest rates.
 President Maithripala Sirisena had said the tender procedure was violated when awarding the contract for the expressway.
 In September 2017, Prime Minister Ranil Wickramasinghe had to make a parliament statement regarding this.
-The construction was re-commenced in Dec.
-2020 by PM Mahinda Rajapaksha.
+The construction was re-commenced in December 2020 by Prime Minister Mahinda Rajapaksha.